• Skip to primary navigation

 blueberry clafoutis dessert with lemon and yellow edible pansies

-Blueberry and Lemon Clafoutis - its a delicious fruity lemon twist to the French classic normally made with cherries.
-I like to add poppy seeds, which is also a good combination with lemon.
+Blueberry and Lemon Clafoutis - its a delicious twist to the French classic, normally made with cherries.
+Sprinkle with poppy seeds, another good combination with lemon.

 upturned moulded purple dessert with edible flowers, yellow macaron and shiny blueberries

 Blueberry Bavarois with Lemon and Coriander - this Bavarois is a French version of an Italian panna cotta but has less cream and more on the citrus to bring out the flavours of the blueberry.
-What's more, coriander seeds bring out the lemon flavour and so this combination is subtle but so elegant.
+What's more, coriander seeds bring out lemon's flavour so this combination is subtle but so elegant.

 cup of homemade granola

 Blueberries are perfect served fresh on top of this healthy maple granola with no added sugar.
-It's a great way to start your day.
+It's a great way to boost your day.

 More Market Produce